 The Social Policy Forum is a Boğaziçi University research center founded in 2004 to support scientific research and the training of researchers in areas pertaining to social policies and social inequalities and to contribute to the social policymaking process through empirical research.

-The Forum takes a human rights approach to social policy that is interdisciplinary: social policies are examined in their historical, economic, political and social contexts.
+The Forum takes a rights-based approach to social policy approach and investigates social policies in their historical, economic, political and social contexts.
 It encourages comparative research, particularly in studies where social policy developments in Turkey are examined in the broader context of European or global trends.

 The Forum’s research agenda encompasses the following themes:

 - Developments in social services: health and health care, education, social care.